NVIDIA/cutlass/README.md

 - SM90 rasterization direction support in the CUTLASS profiler.
 - Improvement for CUTLASS profiler build times.

+CUTLASS 3.2.2 is a minor update to CUTLASS adding:
+- Bug fix for illegal memory access issue hit by Flash Attention tests in PyTorch.
+See [1138](https://github.com/NVIDIA/cutlass/issues/1138) for details.

 Minimum requirements:

 - Architecture: Volta